-Cash generated by operating activities is primarily comprised of net income, as adjusted for non-cash items, and changes in operating assets and liabilities.
-Non-cash adjustments consist primarily of amortization and impairment of intangible assets, depreciation of property and equipment, and stock-based compensation.
+Cash generated by (used in) operating activities is primarily comprised of net income (loss), as adjusted for non-cash items, and changes in operating assets and liabilities.
+Non-cash adjustments consist primarily of amortization and impairment of intangible assets, deferred taxes, depreciation of property and equipment, and stock-based compensation.
 We expect cash inflows from operating activities to be affected by increases or decreases in sales and timing of collections.
 Our primary uses of cash from operating activities have been for personnel costs.
 We expect cash outflows from operating activities to be affected by increases in personnel cost as we grow our business.

-For the year ended December 31, 2020, \$14.9 million of cash was provided by operating activities.
-Cash of \$18.2 million and \$1.2 million was provided by operating activities for the years ended December 31, 2019 and 2018, respectively.
+For the year ended December 31, 2021, \$2.7 million of cash was used in operating activities.
+Cash of \$14.9 million and \$18.2 million was provided by operating activities for the years ended December 31, 2020 and 2019, respectively.

-Our working capital at December 31, 2020 was \$131.9 million, a decrease of \$4.1 million or 3% from \$136.0 million at December 31, 2019.
-The decrease is due to lower accounts receivable and higher deferred revenue, driven by the timing of revenue contracts with customers.
+Our working capital at December 31, 2021 was \$98.0 million, a decrease of \$33.9 million or 26% from \$131.9 million at December 31, 2020.
+The decrease is due to a lower operating income driven largely by higher personnel costs and certain non-recurring expenses related to our proxy contest and strategic action plan.